Procurement Project Colocation

 A: In the first year in production, we expect like 100 KW for Tiered storage (active) and also 100 KW for Data Lake (passive).

-A: All efforts to reduce energy usage is important, in form of no energy used for cooling, reuse of waste heat or a combination of these, as it is beneficial to the environment, innovation and public spending.
+A: All efforts to reduce energy usage are important, in the form of no energy used for cooling, reuse of waste heat or a combination of these, as it is beneficial to the environment, innovation and public spending.
 These parameters will be considered during the procurement process.

 A: High-speed redundant fibre networks with 100 Gbit/s speed, and access to Uninett Research Network where most of the users are connecting from.